-The FSUG is not in principle opposed to this requirement; however we are concerned that the identification of risk groups of loans may create a discriminatory treatment on the basis of criteria whose definition should not be entirely left to the credit institutions.
+BEUC is not in principle opposed to this requirement which is particularly relevant in some Member States where consumers are proposed more risky loans.
+However we are concerned that the identification of risk groups of loans may create a discriminatory treatment on the basis of criteria whose definition should not be entirely left to the credit institutions.
+Furthermore, this information to should be upgradeable and always be updated in order to prevent discrimination.